Chia-Network/chia-docs/docs/01introduction/intro-to-cryptocurrencies.md

 ## What is a cryptocurrency?

 A cryptocurrency system can be thought of as a payments and financial infrastructure that is not controlled by any single entity, such as a bank, company, or government.
 Prior to the introduction of cryptocurrencies, there had always been an operator that had control of transaction inclusion and monetary policy.
-This operator respresented a centralized point of both power and failure.
+This operator represented a centralized point of both power and failure.

 The financial world was fundamentally changed with the introduction of Bitcoin on January 3, 2009.
 In the years that followed, many other cryptocurrencies were been created to solve various problems in the legacy financial realm.